Note: Updated for NOOBS and Java 8 EA [changes highlight in red]

 To setup Linux on your SD card, you will need a Windows, Mac, or Linux desktop with an SD Card Reader/Writer.
-The distribution you want is the latest Raspbian Wheezy hard float build, which is the recommended install on the Raspberry Pi download site:
+There is a new installer called NOOBS that will download and setup your Pi for the first found here:

-Once your SD card is created, take your Raspberry Pi out of the box, pop in the SD Card, hook it up to a monitor or TV lying around your place, and plug it up to a nice usb power brick (5V 700mA or greater).
+Once your SD card is formatted and you have copied over NOOBS, take your Raspberry Pi out of the box, pop in the SD Card, hook it up to a monitor or TV lying around your place, and plug it up to a nice usb power brick (5V 700mA or greater).

 Warning: Order Matters! – If you don’t hook up an HDMI monitor before powering on the Pi, it assumes composite.
 This means if the lights are flashing but you get a blank screen, you should try rebooting the Pi (by unplugging and replugging it in).